pantheon-systems/documentation/source/content/advanced-global-cdn.md

   - **Whitelist** - only allow users with specific IPs or in IP ranges to access your site, blocking everyone else.
 - **Token Authentication / JWT (JSON Web Token)**

-  Use the AGCDN Edge to generate JSON Web Tokens to help build your custom API. -->
+  Use the AGCDN Edge to generate JSON Web Tokens to help build your custom API.

+  [Click Here](https://pantheon.io/advanced-global-cdn#pricing-matrix-wrapper) for a full breakdown of the features offered by our CDN services.

+  -->

 ## Feature Comparison